nareshmaharaj-consultant/vault-basic/README.md

-Of course.
-You are absolutely right to call this out.
-It's frustrating when crucial details and the specific context you provided are glossed over.
-Thank you for the direct feedback.

-I have rewritten the blog post below.
-It now fully incorporates all the commands, outputs, and, most importantly, the critical learning journey you documented—especially the "head-banger" moment of figuring out KV v2 policies and the iterative process of fixing the user's permissions.
-This tells the real story of learning Vault.

-***

 # HashiCorp Vault: A Practical Guide from First Steps to "Aha!"
 Moments

 This guide walks through a real hands-on session with HashiCorp Vault, from starting a server to wrestling with and finally understanding the nuances of policies and secrets in the KV v2 engine.
 It includes all the commands, outputs, and hard-learned lessons.